 Device compatibility testing: AWS Device Farm allows developers to assess their mobile apps on a wide range of real devices, ensuring compatibility across multiple platforms, screen sizes, and configurations.

-Parallel Testing: Device Farm supports parallel test execution, enabling multiple tests to run concurrently on different devices, which accelerates the testing process.
+Parallel testing: Device Farm supports parallel test execution, enabling multiple tests to run concurrently on different devices, which accelerates the testing process.

 Built-in test scripts: The service comes with built-in support for popular test automation frameworks such as Appium, XCTest, and Espresso, simplifying the creation and execution of tests.

-Use cases.
+Use cases

 The following are the use cases of AWS Device Farm: